 Approaches

-• Is it possible to raise questions about the episode with the professional concerned in an enquiring and non-confrontational manner?
+- Is it possible to raise questions about the episode with the professional concerned in an enquiring and non-confrontational manner?

-• If not, or if this has proved unsatisfactory:
+- If not, or if this has proved unsatisfactory are there local protocols for managing problems of this nature?

 What’s the moral problem?

-Ethically, therefore, where they are in serious conflict, health professionals’ obligations to the wellbeing of patients takes priority over what is owed to senior colleagues.
+Ethically, therefore, where they are in serious conflict, healthcare professionals’ obligations to the wellbeing of patients takes priority over what is owed to senior colleagues.
 Good or virtuous institutions will have in place effective mechanisms for ensuring that these problems can be addressed for the good of patients.

 Practical problems